 With Valentine’s Day fast approaching, you may feel overwhelmed by red and white decorations, flower ads, and expectations of how you should demonstrate your love.
 It can be hard to navigate through the landscape of pink hearts and fluffy bears, but here at Beerploma we’ve done the hard work for you.
 This year we’re helping you break out of the box of chocolates!
 Instead, check out an underrated pairing – chocolate and beer!
 Wine and chocolate are out for 2014, but beer and chocolate?
 Now that’s a love story!
-Along with my husband, I’ve crossed the Twin Cities for samplings from local chocolate shops and great liquor stores to bring you some pairings you’ll want to try yourself.
+Along with my husband, I’ve crossed the Twin Cities for samplings from local chocolate shops and Cuisinevault and great liquor stores to bring you some pairings you’ll want to try yourself.
 We invited a couple friends along for a tasting and I’m sure we’ll inspire you to track down some special treats for your love as well!

 If you’re looking for a pairing to match closely to traditional bubbly, this is the pairing for you.
 The sour wheat ale brings to mind the effervescence of champagne as it tickles the back of your throat.
 The brewery is currently being operated by the great granddaughters of original proprietor Joseph Wolf in collaboration with Dubrue of Duluth, MN.
 The label states that they are working on a series of artisanal beers and I for one can’t wait to see what else they have to bring to the table.
 The beer brought out the sweetness of the champagne in the chocolate, with the chocolate in turn mellowing the sourness of the beer.
 The flavors complimented each other and left a sweet bubbly feel on your palate.
 This pairing ended up being the favorite of our friend Elise and was a bargain at under $15.
 (Alternate Pairing: add raspberry syrup to this beer and pair it with a raspberry truffle.)